PARIS SPORTS PALAIS

 THE WIZARDO REKORDS RELEASE

 Mid-late 1976.
 More releases of the Wizardo record were distributed throughout 1976, with blank light blue labels or with the "Cat'n'Dog / Dog'n'Cat" labels, this last version was distributed in September 1976.
-A new insert was produced in late 1976 or early 1977, yellow, in smaller size, titled BEATLEMANIA.
-The disc had white blank labels.

 1978.
-Ten years later the Wizardo masters resurfaced for a release on the yellow Ruthless Rhymes label, with a slipsheet prefectly reproducing the CBM cover, printed in yellow paper in reduced size.
+Two years later the Wizardo masters resurfaced for a release on the yellow Ruthless Rhymes label, with a slipsheet prefectly reproducing the CBM cover, printed in yellow paper in reduced size.
 This is the best pressing of the original tape, on vinyl of good quality.

 INTEREST.
 None of these Wizardo Rekord releases has any particular interest, excepting for specific bootleg collectors; of course the releases in colored vinyl are more sought-after (**/*).
 The copy titled BEATLEMANIA is scarcer (**).